lukashalim/Notes/Marketing 1, Class 1.md

 Variables
 - Behavioral variables can be very predictive.
 Attitudinal variables, customer service variables, demographics
 - You may have to purchase information.
-Experian (is this the credit card company???) is an example of a company that sells data.
+Experian (they do credit reports, but they also have  a huge database of customer information) is an example of a company that sells data.
 - TARPs: Television Rating Points
-- Broad Categories: Market, Media, Creative (what does this mean????), Offer, Competitor
+- Broad Categories: Market, Media, Creative (promotional campaigns), Offer, Competitor

 ### Curriculum - Marketing Analytics Tools:
 - Market Segmentation (Module 1) - Questionaries, types of segementations, factor analysis, predictive modeling (SPSS/SAS)